São Bernardo do Campo

 São Bernardo do Campo ([sɐ̃w beʁˈnaʁdu du ˈkɐ̃pu]) is a Brazilian municipality in the state of São Paulo.

 It is part of the Metropolitan Region of São Paulo.
-The population is 844,483 (2020 est.) in an area of 409.51 km2.
+The population is 840,499 (2024 census) in an area of 409.51 km2.

+According to 2021 data from the Brazilian Institute of Geography and Statistics (IBGE), the municipality of São Bernardo do Campo has the 16th largest gross domestic product (GDP) among Brazilian cities.

 History

 The city was founded by João Ramalho in 1553 and was known as Vila de Santo André da Borda do Campo de Piratininga, soon transferred to another nearby place, safer from hostile tribes.
 It is, however, historically perceived as the first Brazilian settlement built away from the sea.
-The original settlement was then resettled as São Bernardo, became a parish in 1812 and became a municipality in 1890.
+The original settlement was then resettled as São Bernardo, became a parish in 1812 and a municipality in 1890.
 In 1938, it became a part of the Santo André district only to be separated again in 1945, as the aftermath of an action from a group of entrepreneurs led by Wallace Cochrane Simonsen, who was eventually appointed as the first mayor of the newborn municipality.

 The area where São Bernardo do Campo, Santo André, São Caetano do Sul, and Diadema are located was once a farm owned by Benedictine monks, who owned enslaved Africans.
 By the second half of the 19th century, European immigrants started to come to the area, mainly from Italy.
 Italians settled in cottages in the rural area of São Bernardo do Campo that were called colônias.
 By the beginning of the 20th century, Japanese immigrants arrived, most of them going to the neighborhood called Cooperativa.